gamemaster-kosen/gmk-pf2e-golarion/README.md

 # Content

 ### [Map] - Inner Sea Region

+This is a faithful and accurate recreation of Golarion's Inner Sea Region at a scale of 12 Miles per Hex.

 | Type | Map | Scale |
 | :--- | :---: | --- |